shivannis/xandr-docs-public/xandr-docs/articles/invest/create-an-advertiser.md

 ---

-# Create an Advertiser in Microsoft Invest
+# Create an advertiser in Microsoft Invest

 Creating an advertiser object is the first step before you can start running ad campaigns and serving creatives on behalf of an advertiser.

 ## Step 1.
-Start a New Advertiser
+Start a new advertiser

 On the **Advertisers** screen, click the
 **+ New** button.